PillowFishSticks/MP2-DogBird/TESTING.md

    - Played a few games to ensure the highscore was updated and displayed after each game.

 ### Testing undertaken on tablet and phone devices
-All steps below were repeated to test mobile and tablet specific elements on my iPhone and iPad, in both the Safari browser and Google
+All steps below were repeated to test mobile and tablet specific elements on iPhone 5, 6, 7, 8, iPad, and iPad Pro.
-Chrome browser.

    - Check that different page sections are stacked on top of one another.
    - Responsive design was also tested in the Chrome Developer Tools device simulators on all options and orientations.